Pro wrestling 'essential' under Florida governor's order - WHIZ News

 Florida’s top emergency official last week amended Gov. Ron DeSantis’ stay-at-home order which was issued at the start of the month.
 Pro sports were added to a list of essential businesses allowed to stay open in an April 9 memorandum to include “employees at a professional sports and media production with a national audience … only if the location is closed to the general public.”

-The amendment seems almost tailor-made for World Wrestling Entertainment.
-The WWE Performance Center is located in metro Orlando so chairman and CEO Vince McMahon is able to continuing putting on his show — without fans.
+The amendment allows World Wrestling Entertainment, run by CEO Vince McMahon in metro Orlando, to continue putting on shows — without fans.

-“We believe it is now more important than ever to provide people with a diversion from these hard times,” WWE said in a statement.
+DeSantis said at a news conference Tuesday that people are “champing at the bit” for new entertainment to boost morale while house-bound.
+He also would like to see other sporting events, maybe NASCAR races without an audience or a redo of the Tiger Woods vs Phil Mickelson golf match.

+“If you think about it, we’ve never had a period like this in modern American history where you’ve had such little new content, particularly in the sporting realm,” the governor said.

 The statement also said the employee and roommate were exposed to two people who work in acute health care on March 26.